zzcczc/COMP0035-tutorials-2025/docs/1_structure/2-environments.md

 exclude = ["my_package.tests*"]  # exclude packages matching these glob patterns (empty by default)
 ```

-## Task: Create a pyproject.toml and
+## Task: Create a pyproject.toml and install your own code

 1. Create a new file in the project root.
 This is a plain text file.
 Take care to name it exactly `pyproject.toml` (all
    lowercase).